premAI-io/state-of-open-source-ai/desktop-apps.md

 ### Features

-- 💪 Leverages the power of your machine to run the model i.e. more your machine is powerful then you can utilize this to the fullest reach.
+- 💪 Leverages the power of your machine to run the model i.e. more your machine is powerful then you can utilise this to the fullest reach.
 - 🆕 The ability to download the model from HuggingFace gives power to test the latest of models like LLaMa or any other new ones hosted publicly in HuggingFace.
 Supported models include MPT, Starcoder, Replit, GPT-Neo-X more generally that are of the type [`ggml`](https://github.com/ggerganov/ggml)
 - 💻 Available for both Windows and Mac.
 - 🛜 Models can be run entirely offline as they are downloaded and reside locally in your machine.